lfraccaro1/fintech_project_2/README.md

 ## Build and Train Machine Learning Model
 ### Establish the baseline model
-Random forest machine learning model has been chosen as the baseline model.
-The key considerations are:
-* Random forest model is known for its high accuracy and ability to handle large and complex datasets.
-This is important as the NFHS data has a high number of features.
+We decided to use the random forest machine learning model as our baseline for several reasons.
+First, random forests are known for their high accuracy and ability to handle large and complex datasets.
+This was important for us as we were working with a dataset that has a high number of features.

-* Random forest model is robust to overfitting.
-This means it is less likely to produce poor generalisation performance when applied to new data.
-This is an important consideration in this exercise as we would like a model that is able to generalise well to new examples and not just perform well on training data.
+Second, random forests are robust to overfitting.
+This means the models are less likely to produce poor generalisation performance when applied to new data.
+This was an important consideration for our project as we wanted to ensure the model would be able to generalise well to new examples and not just perform well on the training data.

-* Random forest model is relatively simple to implement and does not necessarily require much fine-tuning.
+Last, random forest models are relatively simple to implement and do not require much fine-tuning, which we decided made it a good choice for a baseline model.

-We fit the baseline model to the full set of features available in the cleaned NFHS data. <br>
+**Performance of the baseline model** <br>
 <img src="./Diagram/class_rpt_baseline.jpg" alt="drawing" width="300" height = "130"/> <br>
 The baseline model has an accuracy score of 76.13%.